recumbent/build-it-right-2019/PITCHME.md

 Note:

 So its all sunshine and roses then?
 Well no... so long as you can live within the constraints yes, but its its own language and ecosystem and, to take the obvious example, the lack of a foreign function interface means more work to solve some problems like a hard dependency on a javascript SDK.
-In addition the styling story - making your app look good - is still being worked out and I don't think there will ever be a single best way to resolve that.

 ---